Lonin Museum of Veps Ethnography: The Mel’kin House

 In the 1980s, the museum was given new premises in the so-called Mel’kin House in the Mel’kamättas ('Mel’kin's Hill') neighbourhood, where it is now located.
 According to the home pages of the museum, this house "was built in the mid-19th century and it is a monument of Karelian wooden architecture".
 This house was built by Ivan Mel’kin, who was a famous stonemason, known for his work with porphyry stone.
 According to Lonin, Mel’kin built the Red Bridge or the Theater Bridge that crosses the Griboyedov Canal, and in the past this bridge was known as "Mel’kin Bridge".
 The last master of the house was Ivan Vasil’yevich Mel’kin.
-The last noteworthy representative of this family was Nikolai Mel’kin (b.
-1929), who was a prominent and long-time member of the Sholtozero Veps National Choir.
+The last noteworthy representative of this family was Nikolai Mel’kin (born 1929), who was a prominent and long-time member of the Sholtozero Veps National Choir.

 The Tuchin House

 The Tuchin House, located behind the Mel’kin House, is also part of the museum.
 This house was originally located in the village of Kalinansar', along the road to Matfejansel’g (Matfeyeva Sel’ga), and it was moved to its present location in 1977.
 During the Finnish occupation its residents were Dmitriĭ Yegorovich Tuchin and his wife Maria Mihaĭlovna Tuchina.
 Dmitriĭ Tuchin functioned as the village elder in the Finnish administration, but he also accommodated Soviet partisans in his house.
 The novel The Operation in the Vacuum Zone by Oleg Tikhonov tells about the activities of Dmitriĭ Tuchin during the war.
 An excerpt of this novel has been published in Finnish in the journal Punalippu ('The Red Flag').

 A well known resident of this house during the war was Sylvi Paaso, a Finnish-born Soviet partisan and radio operator, who kept the Soviet troops up to date on the movements of the Finnish troops along Lake Onega.